thedevelobear/thedevelobear.com/content/post/performance.md

 ### Prevent unnecessary re-renders

-The easiest method to use this lifecycle hook is to simply return false when you are sure that the component doesn’t need to change throughout the lifespan of your app.
+The easiest way to use this lifecycle hook is to simply return false when you are sure that the component doesn’t need to change throughout the lifespan of your app.

 ``` jsx
  class BearComponent extends PureComponent {